labUAV/ros2_px4_startup/docs/windows-install.md

    export DISPLAY=$(grep -m 1 nameserver /etc/resolv.conf | awk '{print $2}'):0.0
    export LIBGL_ALWAYS_INDIRECT=1
    ```

-### Option B: Using WSLg (Windows 11 only)

-If you're on Windows 11, WSLg is included and provides native GUI support.
-No additional setup required.

 ## Step 5: Clone and Run the Project